-Let's just escape from the world of daily tasks, administration and worries: How does your usual work day start like?
-How do you usually start into your day once you're focused and you can actually just do your work?
+Let's escape from the world of daily tasks and administration: How does your usual work day start like?
+How do you usually start into your day once you're focused?

-My ideal day is when I can wake up very early, and most times I do.
+My ideal day is when I wake up very early.
 The best time to work is very early in the mornings because I feel that the brain is not yet spoiled with any unnecessary information.
 What I aim to do is to neither research nor read but just to produce in those golden hours.

 Referring from these calm ‘tranquille’ periods of the day, when looking into your paintings and Psychotherapist series, how did the series develop?
 Has Vienna a certain standing from its historical perspective of Sigmund Freud and other thinkers; has it influenced you in a particular way?

 Vienna has influenced me for sure, as any other city would.
 Maybe it's not a random chance that the particular series occurred while I'm living here.
 It is connected to my personal experiences while I've been in search of a psychotherapist.
 At the time I was intensively integrated into the community of psychotherapists here, as many friends were involved in the field.
-During many months, every appointed therapist turned out to be a friend of a friend or acquaintance of someone, which is by the rules, prohibited.
-It was my kind of illusion to find the therapist that doesn't exist because he has to absorb all your roles, which you and I wish him/her to be.
-I knew that this somebody has to be a woman, that she has to be also a feminist in a way, that she has to have the specific body that you feel warm and welcomed sitting next to.
-Just like in the theory of Jacques Lacan, where an "object a" is the unattainable object of desire, this void, this non-existent projection.
+During many months, every appointed therapist turned out to be a friend of a friend or acquaintance of someone which is, by the rules, prohibited.
+It was my kind of illusion to find the therapist that doesn't exist because he/she has to absorb all your roles, which you and I wish him/her to be.
+I knew that this somebody has to be a woman, that she has to be also a feminist in a way, that she has to have the specific body that you feel warm and welcome sitting right next to it.
+It is like the theory of Jacques Lacan, where this wish becomes an "object a", the unattainable object of desire, this void which is a non-existent projection.
 Due to the urge to project my ideas on the perfect psychotherapist, I decided to implement it in my paintings because I knew: once I'll find the therapist, this series will be over, that's for sure.
 And this is how it happened.

 © Alina Sokolova Studio

-I remember when studying at the Academy of Fine arts, there were Psychologists free of service which was important for me due to post-traumatic events when considering living in a very violent country like South Africa for many years.
-When I finished studying, there were even more Psychologists implemented in the institution because the demand of students, teachers, professors was so high.
+I remember when studying at the Academy of Fine arts, there were Psychologists free of service which was important personally due to post-traumatic events when considering living in a very violent country like South Africa for many years.
+When I finished studying, there were even more Psychologists implemented in the institution because the demand of Students, Teachers, Professors was so high.
 How was art school for you?
 Do you think the Academy of Fine Arts influenced you in any particular way?

 Alina Sokolova, Dreams of a desirable yet inaccessible therapist as a petit objet a, 2020, Oil on canvas, 60 × 50 cm 23.6 × 19.6 in